Eric Rudolph

-Eric Robert Rudolph (born September 19, 1966), also known as the Olympic Park Bomber, is an American domestic terrorist convicted of a series of bombings across the Southern United States between 1996 and 1998, which killed two people and injured over 100 others, including the Centennial Olympic Park bombing at the 1996 Summer Olympics in Atlanta.
+Eric Robert Rudolph (born September 19, 1966), also known as the Olympic Park Bomber, is an American right-wing domestic terrorist convicted of a series of bombings across the Southern United States between 1996 and 1998, which killed two people and injured over 100 others, including the Centennial Olympic Park bombing at the 1996 Summer Olympics in Atlanta.
 His stated motive was opposition to "the ideals of global socialism" and "abortion on demand", both of which he claimed were condoned by the United States government.
 Rudolph was listed as one of the FBI Ten Most Wanted Fugitives for five years, until he was caught in 2003.

-In 2005, as part of a plea bargain, Rudolph pleaded guilty to numerous state and federal homicide charges and accepted four consecutive life sentences in exchange for avoiding a trial and a potential death sentence.
+In 2005, as part of a plea bargain, Rudolph pled guilty to numerous state and federal homicide charges and accepted four consecutive life sentences in exchange for avoiding a trial and a potential death sentence.
 He remains incarcerated at the ADX Florence supermax prison near Florence, Colorado.

 Early life

-Rudolph was born in Merritt Island, Florida, in 1966.
-After his father Robert died in 1981, he moved with his mother and siblings to Nantahala, Macon County, in western North Carolina.
+Rudolph was born in Florida.
+After his father Robert died in 1981, when Rudolph was 15 years old, he moved with his mother and siblings to Nantahala, Macon County, in western North Carolina.

 Rudolph attended ninth grade at the Nantahala School but dropped out after that year and worked as a carpenter with his older brother Daniel.
-When Rudolph was 18, he spent time with his mother at a Christian Identity compound in Schell City, Missouri known as the Church of Israel.
+When Rudolph was 18, he spent time with his mother at a Christian Identity compound in Schell City, Missouri, known as the Church of Israel.

 After Rudolph received his GED, he enlisted in the U.S. Army, undergoing basic training at Fort Benning in Georgia.
 He was discharged in January 1989, due to marijuana use, while serving with the 101st Airborne Division at Fort Campbell, Kentucky.
 In 1988, the year before his discharge, Rudolph had attended the Air Assault School at Fort Campbell.
 He attained the rank of Specialist/E-4.

 Rudolph joined several white supremacist groups in the years before he went to the Army of God and perpetrated the bombings.